ADHD in adults

 The consultations will also focus on how you alone and together with your relatives can deal with the difficulties associated with having ADHD.
 This will typically include information about whether there are aids that you can use in your daily life.
 This may, for example, be notes or alarms that help you remember tasks.

 In the course of your treatment, you will often also experience psychological reactions.
 This may, for example, be frustrations and grief reactions.
 You and your contact person will also deal with these issues in the consultations.

-However, studies indicate that cognitive behavioural therapy may have a good effect in combination with medication.
+Studies indicate that psychotherapy in the form of cognitive behavioural therapy may have a good effect in combination with medication.
 This type of therapy is highly structured and focuses on the day-to-day challenges associated with ADHD.
-Moreover, this type of therapy will often be effective in relation to any other mental disorders.

 Social support options